 If the AMF UE NGAP ID 2 IE is included in the HANDOVER REQUEST message, the target gNB shall, if supported, store this information in the UE context and use it for subsequent Xn handovers.

 If the ECN Marking or Congestion Information Reporting Status IE is included in the Handover Request Acknowledge Transfer IE, the SMF shall, if supported, use it to deduce if ECN marking at NG-RAN or ECN marking at UPF or congestion information reporting is active or not active as described in TS 23.501 [9].

+If the Target Femto Node ID IE is included in the HANDOVER REQUEST message, the target node shall, if supported, use it for determining the target NR Femto node for the UE handover preparation.